 Overview

-The Staff Kiosk Assessment program allows you to:
+The programs in the Staff Kiosk Assessment module allow you to:

 Several concepts need to be explained before you use Staff Kiosk Assessment.